Dutch Mantel: Personal life

-In August 2012, Keown announced on Facebook that his 16-year-old granddaughter Amelia had died in a car crash.
-He also said that the driver of the other vehicle, who had drugs in his system, was on parole, and running from the police at the time, had also died.
+In August 2012, Keown stated that his 16-year-old granddaughter Amelia had died in a car crash.
 On June 3, 2014, Tennessee Governor Bill Haslam signed into law Amelia's Law, which requires parolees whose crimes were related to drugs or alcohol to wear a transdermal monitoring device that would test the wearer's blood every 30 minutes.
 The bill, the first of its kind in the United States, had been pushed by Keown's family and went into effect July 1, 2014.
-Keown has a surviving granddaughter (Amelia's sister), in addition to their mother, Amanda, his daughter.

 In November 2024, a GoFundMe appeal was launched to help Mantel and his family pay for medical bills after he and his wife had a series of stays in hospital due to serious health issues including sepsis.